-László Wolf (54) graduated from the Budapest University of Economic Sciences in 1983.
+Mr. László Wolf graduated from the Budapest University of Economic Sciences in 1983.
 After graduation, he worked at the Bank Relations Department of the National Bank of Hungary for 8 years, and then served as head of Treasury at BNP-KH-Dresdner Bank between 1991 and 1993.
-From April 1993 he was executive director of OTP Bank's Treasury Directorate, and since 1994 he has been Deputy CEO of the Commercial Banking Division.
+From April 1993 he was managing director of OTP Bank's Treasury Directorate, and since 1994 he has been deputy CEO of the Commercial Banking Division.
+He has been Chairman of the Board of Directors at OTP banka Srbija since 10 December 2010.
+As of 31 December 2014 he held 542,895 ordinary OTP shares.